Architecture

 Domain Model

-User represents the real (human) user of the system.
-Users are represented via their email address used as their identity, and password used as their secret, which they use as platform access credentials in order to obtain an access token.
-Once logged into the system, a user can manage their resources (i.e. groups, things and channels) in CRUD fashion and define access control policies by connecting them.
+represents the real (human) user of the system.
+Users are identified by their username and password, which are used as platform access credentials in order to obtain an access token.
+Once logged into the system, a user can manage their resources (i.e. domains,groups, clients and channels) in CRUD fashion and define access control policies by creating and managing roles for them.

-Thing represents devices (or applications) connected to SuperMQ that uses the platform for message exchange with other "things".
+represents devices (or applications) connected to SuperMQ that use the platform for message exchange with other "clients".
+Clients have roles to which users are members to, determining which actions the role member(user) can perform on them.

 Messaging